qcz/vscode-text-power-tools/README.md

 * Generate GUIDs
 * Change case of text (camelCase, PascalCase, snake_case, CONSTANT_CASE, dash-case, dot.case) and swap casing
 * Pad start and end of strings
+* Copy content of selections to a new editor

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue #31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).